IntersectMBO/ouroboros-consensus/docs/ChainOrderTransitivity.md

       This is because transitivity is so ingrained when thinking about orders that it is hard to not implicitly assume.
     - Certain "obvious" properties suddenly fail to hold, for example:

-      > Repeatedly observing the selection of a node over a period of time yields a sequence that is strictly improving for every two adjacent selections.
+      > Repeatedly observing the selection of a node over a period of time yields a sequence that is strictly improving for every two adjacent observations of the selection.

+      For example, two parties might observe two different subsequences of selections of a node over time (eg via ChainSync), and disagree whether every selection was strictly better than the one they immediately observed before.

-      In particular, this might have practical effects for diffusion pipelining, which requires such a condition.
+      In particular, this might have practical effects for diffusion pipelining, which requires objectivity in this case.

 ## Possible solutions